-This contribution also discussed in Q22/16 and Q25/16found out that this might be just part of F.USN-ALI.
-It was agreed to launch new draft Recommendation in Q22/16 withclear scope to avoid any overlap with F.USN-ALI.
+This contribution was discussed in the joint Q22/16 and Q25/16 session and it was found out that this might be just part of F.USN-ALI.
+It was agreed to launch a draft new Recommendation in Q22/16 with a clear scope to avoid any overlap with F.USN-ALI.